Youth News - Starting Higher Education

 Wed 13 Jun 2018

-Following on from our article in the March 2018 issue of National Haemophilia, one of our youth members, Alan, who has severe haemophilia, spoke to us about his tips and tricks for surviving university.
+One of our youth leaders, Alan, who has severe haemophilia, spoke to us about his tips and tricks for surviving university.

 Preparation can be the key for making the transition to university easier.
 Knowing what services and supports are available to you may increase your chances of success in TAFE or university.